conan-io/docs/tutorial/consuming_packages/getting_started/different_configurations.rst

 folder, located in the Conan user home.
 You can check the contents of your default
 profile:

-Run the ``conan config`` command and get the location of the Conan user home, then show the contents of the default profile:
+Run the ``conan config home`` command and get the location of the Conan user home, then show the contents of the default profile:

 .. code-block:: bash